The Supreme Court of Tasmania has exclusive jurisdiction in Tasmania to make orders in relation to:

 Once you have determined the application you need to make you will need to prepare the application documents and file your application in the Probate Registry.

-For people who do not wish to engage a lawyer, the Supreme Court has prepared two information Kits for applicants in person which can be used as guides on how to apply for a Grant of Probate or Letters of Administration.
-The Kits are available on the Information Kits page.
+For people who do not wish to engage a lawyer, the Supreme Court has prepared information kits for applicants in person which can be used as guides on how to apply.
+The kits are available on the Information Kits page.

 The Probate Registry has access to a record of all Grants issued by the Court.